Vikramvi87/Automation-Import-Scan-Issues-ASOC-ASE/README.md

 -> ASE_API_KEY_ID<br>
 -> ASE_API_KEY_SECRET<br>
 <br>
 After download this project, install all requirements, add the variables you are ready to run the automation.
-Frist of all, execute appscan presence, open pwsh.exe and run .\startWebHookProxy.ps1.
+First of all, execute appscan presence, open pwsh.exe and run .\startWebHookProxy.ps1. <br>
+PS: AppScan Presence will connect ASoC and webhookproxy local service.
+It needs to be up and running at all times.